What Are the Requirements and Rules of Practicing Law in the State of Georgia?

 Scholle Law Provides Excellent, Ethical Legal Representation

 The Rules of Professional Conduct are only a small part of the set of moral guidelines and ethical considerations that govern lawyers in Georgia.
-Professional attorneys must also abide by local court rules, Rules of Civil Procedure, statutes, Rules of Evidence, and exceptions to the rules.
+Professional attorneys must also abide by local court rules, Rules of Civil Procedure, Rules of Evidence, and exceptions to the rules.

 The purpose of all of these rules is to provide guidance for lawyers to understand the intent of the rule, to self-assess their conduct and willingness to comply and, as a last resort, to provide regulation of undesirable conduct through disciplinary action.